gniuk/grimedit/README.md

 To make it more convenient:

-Bind a shotcut in your .config/sway/config, and make the window floating.
+Bind a shortcut in your .config/sway/config, and make the window floating.

 ```
 bindsym $mod+Shift+a exec grim -g "$(slurp)" - | grimedit